 Not only do we frequently have back-and-forth on Twitter, but I have daily conversations with several of them.
 Sometimes it’s texting, and other times it’s Direct Messages (DMs) on Twitter.
 Sometimes I provide notes when I find misspellings in new posts that I read.
 I’ve answered questions on getting started in travel hacking or maximizing the existing cards they already have in their wallet.
 Sometimes we just laugh and have fun conversations.
 Sometimes we have very serious conversations involving sickness of our dear loved ones and we provide sympathy and support.
 And sometimes we stick up for each other when malicious internet trolls are attacking for no reason other than to be harmful pieces of shit.

 Kristi Tanner Smith

 Kristi Tanner Smith is one of my newest friends in the FI community.
-She’s an Admin in the ChooseFI group and also lives here in Florida, albeit some 5 hours away from me in NE Florida.
+She’s a Moderator in the ChooseFI group and also lives here in Florida, albeit some 5 hours away from me in NE Florida.
 I look forward to meeting her someday at a CampFI event, especially since the CampFI SE campus is slightly over an hour away from where she and her husband live.

 I have yet to meet Kristi Tanner Smith, but I already know she’s a kindred spirit.
 Besides being a proponent of the FI lifestyle, she’s an active participant and was recently featured on an Audience Takeover episode of the What’s Up Next podcast.